 Begin with an end in mind (know my

 Create a project timeline (failed

 miserably but working on improving)

-And don't think I've only failed in one project arena.
-No, I'm a
+not think I have only failed in one project arena.
+No, I am a

 multi-tasking could-be-better gal.
 There is a long list of